A Brief Guide for Canadians Buying Property in Florida

 Explore US mortgage option

-One of the most straightforward routes is to explore mortgage options with a U.S. lender.
+One of the most straightforward routes is to explore mortgage options with a US lender.
 Many American banks and financial institutions are familiar with working with international buyers, including Canadians.
 They often offer competitive rates, though the application process can be more involved than what you might be used to in Canada.
-Keep in mind that U.S. mortgage lenders typically require a larger down payment from foreign buyers, so it’s a good idea to have your finances in order before you start the process.
+Keep in mind that US mortgage lenders typically require a larger down payment from foreign buyers, so it’s a good idea to have your finances in order before you start the process.

 Rely on Canadian financial resources

 Another option is to use your Canadian financial resources.
-Some Canadians choose to leverage the equity in their Canadian property to secure a line of credit or a home equity loan, which can then be used to purchase property in Florida.
-This can be a convenient option, especially if you prefer dealing with a familiar financial system and avoid navigating the U.S. mortgage process.
+Some Canadians choose to leverage the equity in their Canadian property to secure a line of credit or a home equity loan, which can be used to purchase property in Florida.
+This can be a convenient option, especially if you prefer dealing with a familiar financial system and avoid navigating the US mortgage process.

 Work with cross-border financial institutions